3 min read

 • Dropped balls are more likely to indicate unclear roles and boundaries than a lack of care.

 Many leaders resist this clarity for fear of being too prescriptive, which is counter-productive in delivery.
 The goal is to be clear on outcomes and expectations, not prescriptive about tasks and processes.
-Dan Sullivan recommends using an Impact Filter for all important projects that require delegating.
+Dan Sullivan recommends using an Impact Filter for all critical projects that require delegating.

-By taking an extra 30 minutes to clarify a project, you and your team will all save time later, thanks to alignment on priorities and expectations.
+By taking an extra 30 minutes to clarify a project, you and your team will save time later, thanks to alignment on priorities and expectations.

 An Impact Filter asks you to: